 - The charging stand supports 100-240v

-- LED power icon changes colour to show the battery charge status
+- LED power icon changes color to show the battery charge status

 Price & where to buy